eeshvardasikcm/dev-video-maker-adk/planner/planner-roadmap.md

-### Video Planner Roadmap (Core Sequence - Decision-Centric)
+### Developer Video Creator Roadmap (Manual Decision-Driven Indexing)

 **I. Goal:**

-* Develop a basic "planner" focused on indexing sequential decisions and their impact on the implementation process for a video composed of screenshots.
+* Develop a manual-entry UI tool for developers to index and document the sequential decisions and rationales made during the creation of a developer-focused video composed of screenshots, where the order of screenshots is determined by the manual capture process.

 **II.
 Key Features:**

-* Mechanism to input a sequence of screenshots (basic placeholder or file reference).
+* Simple, manual UI for associating a captured screenshot (via file selection or similar) with a specific point in the video creation process.
-* Primary focus: Ability to record a decision/rationale associated with *each* screenshot in the sequence.
+* Primary focus: Intuitive UI elements for immediately recording the decision, context, and rationale associated with the *current* screenshot through manual text input.
-* Clear indication of the planned order of screenshots.
+* Clear, manual indexing of decisions linked to the sequence of captured screenshots as they are added.
-* Emphasis on documenting the *why* behind the sequential decisions.
+* Emphasis on a natural, manual workflow for documenting the "why" at the point of creation.

 **III.
 Development Stages (Hackathon Focus) & Incremental Documentation:**

-* **Phase 1: Basic Sequential Input and Decision Recording.**
+* **Phase 1: Manual Screenshot Association and Decision Entry UI.**
-    * **Development:** Implement a simple way to define a sequence of screenshots (e.g., by name or placeholder).
-For *each* screenshot, provide a direct input field for recording the decision or rationale that led to its inclusion and placement in the sequence.
+    * **Development:** Implement a user-friendly UI where a developer can manually select or input a reference to a captured screenshot.
+Alongside this, provide a prominent text input area for immediately typing in the decision, context, and rationale for that specific visual.
-    * **Documentation (Make It Happen):**
+    * **Documentation (Make It Happen - Manual UI):**
-        * **Short Notes Alongside Code:** Thoroughly comment the data structures used to store the sequence of screenshots and their associated decisions.
-Explain how the link between the screenshot and the decision is maintained.
+        * **Short Notes Alongside Code:** Comment the UI elements and the underlying data structures that store the screenshot association and the manually entered decision text.
+Explain how the link between the screenshot and the decision is established.
-        * **Quick Markdown Snippets:** Create a `.md` file (e.g., `phase1_decision_model.md`) detailing the schema or data model used to represent the screenshot sequence and the decision for each step.
+        * **Quick Markdown Snippets:** Create a `.md` file (e.g., `phase1_manual_ui.md`) detailing the design and implementation of the manual input UI for screenshots and decisions.
+Include mockups or descriptions of the UI elements.
-        * **Focus on the "Why":** Explicitly document the reasoning behind the chosen data model for linking decisions to the sequence.
+        * **Focus on the "Why" (of the UI):** Document the rationale behind the chosen UI elements and workflow to ensure a natural and intuitive manual entry experience for developers.

-* **Phase 2: Displaying the Decision-Indexed Sequence.**
+* **Phase 2: Sequential Display of Screenshots and Decisions (Manual Order).**
-    * **Development:** Implement a view that clearly displays the ordered sequence of screenshots, with the corresponding decision/rationale visible for each step.
+    * **Development:** Implement a view that displays the sequence of manually added screenshots (perhaps as thumbnails or a list) along with the corresponding decision/rationale entered for each one, in the order they were manually added.
-    * **Documentation (Make It Happen):**
+    * **Documentation (Make It Happen - Manual Display):**
-        * **Short Notes Alongside Code:** Comment the code responsible for retrieving and displaying the ordered sequence and the associated decisions.
+        * **Short Notes Alongside Code:** Comment the code responsible for displaying the manually ordered list of screenshots and their associated decision text.
-        * **Quick Markdown Snippets:** Update the `.md` file or create a new one (e.g., `phase2_decision_display.md`) describing how the decisions are presented in relation to the screenshot sequence.
+        * **Quick Markdown Snippets:** Update the `.md` file or create a new one (e.g., `phase2_manual_display.md`) describing how the manually entered sequence and decisions are presented in the UI.
-        * **Focus on the "Why":** Document the design choices for how the decisions are visually presented to ensure clarity and understanding of the sequential logic.
+        * **Focus on the "Why" (of the Display):** Document the design choices for the visual layout of the manual sequence and decisions to ensure clarity for the developer reviewing their process.

-* **Phase 3: Simple Export of Decisions and Sequence.**
+* **Phase 3: Simple Export of Manual Decision Log.**
-    * **Development:** Implement a basic mechanism to export the ordered sequence of screenshots along with the recorded decisions (e.g., to a structured text file or JSON).
+    * **Development:** Implement a basic mechanism to export the manually entered log of screenshots (as file paths or names) and their corresponding decisions in the order they were manually recorded (e.g., to a plain text file or a structured format like CSV).
-    * **Documentation (Make It Happen):**
+    * **Documentation (Make It Happen - Manual Export):**
-        * **Short Notes Alongside Code:** Comment the export functionality, clearly indicating how the screenshot sequence and the associated decisions are structured in the output format.
+        * **Short Notes Alongside Code:** Comment the export functionality, detailing how the manual entry order of screenshots and decisions is preserved in the output file.
-        * **Quick Markdown Snippets:** Create a `.md` file (e.g., `phase3_decision_export.md`) detailing the chosen export format and the rationale for including both the sequence and the decisions.
+        * **Quick Markdown Snippets:** Create a `.md` file (e.g., `phase3_manual_export.md`) describing the chosen export format and the rationale for its simplicity, aligning with the manual entry approach.
-        * **Focus on the "Why":** Explain why this specific export format was chosen for capturing both the sequence and the underlying decisions.
+        * **Focus on the "Why" (of the Format):** Explain why this specific export format was chosen to best represent the manually captured sequence and reasoning.

-* **Phase 4 (Stretch): Basic UI for Ordering (If Time Permits).**
+* **Phase 4 (Stretch): Basic Manual Reordering (If Time Permits).**
-    * **Development:** If time allows, implement a basic UI to visually reorder the screenshots, ensuring that the associated decisions move with their respective screenshots.
+    * **Development:** If time allows, explore a simple manual UI element (e.g., up/down buttons or a basic drag-and-drop within the displayed list) to allow the developer to manually adjust the order of screenshots and their associated decisions *after* their initial manual entry.
-    * **Documentation (Make It Happen):** Document the UI implementation and how it interacts with the underlying data structure that links screenshots and decisions.
+    * **Documentation (Make It Happen - Manual Reordering):** Document the UI implementation for manual reordering and how it updates the underlying data structure while keeping the decisions linked to their screenshots.

 **IV.
 Why This Matters:**

-* Prioritizes the critical aspect of indexing sequential decisions and their impact on the implementation process, which is key for understanding the video's creation logic.
+* Directly aligns with a manual entry UI approach, focusing on a natural and intuitive experience for developers documenting their video creation process.
-* Establishes a strong foundation for future UI enhancements and more complex video creation features, grounded in well-documented sequential reasoning.
+* Prioritizes the immediate capture of the "why" behind each visual element through manual input.
-* The focus on documenting the "why" behind each step directly aligns with the need to capture the implementation process.
+* Provides a straightforward, manually constructed log of the development flow and reasoning.